hyperledger-solang/solang/docs/targets/solana.rst

 Creating an account needs a payer, so at a minimum the ``@payer`` annotation must be specified.
 If it is missing, then the data account must be created client-side.
-The ``@payer`` requires an address.
-This can be a constructor argument or an address literal.
+The ``@payer`` annotation declares a Solana account that must be passed in the transaction.

 The size of the data account can be specified with ``@space``.
 This is a ``uint64`` expression which can either be a constant or use one of the constructor